opendocsg/opendoc-formsg-faq/index.md

 # FormSG - Frequently Asked Questions (FAQ)

-You may access sections of the FAQ from the side menu on the left.
+You may access sections of the FAQ from the side menu.